arngll/arngll-spec/n6drc-arngll.md

 ## Beacon Frames

-Beacons are used to announce or confirm the existance of a station, as well as exchange other information such as network association information (Like NETID) and higher-level protocol details (like MTU).
+Beacons are used to announce or confirm the existence of a station, as well as exchange other information such as network association information (Like NETID) and higher-level protocol details (like MTU).
 Strictly speaking, the payload of a beacon frame is optional.
 However,